GazzaJ/CI-MS3-W3Recipes/README.md

 ___

 #### **Skeleton**
-The W3 Recipes website comprises three main pages:
+The W3 Recipes website initially comprises three main pages:
  - Landing Page
  - Registration Page for first time visitors to gain access to the content
  - Log-in Page for returning visitors

-Assuming the user elects to register they are provided access to the remaining pages
+Assuming the user choses to register they are provided access to the remaining pages
- - Recipes page displays 9 recipe cards on each page
+ - Recipes page displays 6 recipe cards per page
    - Filter and search options provided to reduce the number of recipes displayed
  - Individual Recipe pages providing the full recipe detail
- - A Page to add a new recipe
+ - An "Add Recipe" page enables users to upload their own recipe information
  - A page for the users to manage (Update or Delete) their recipes
    - Echoes the functionality provided by the Recipes and Add Recipe pages
+ - A Profile page, leads onto an Edit Profile page where users can add a profile picture and subscribe by providing their email address.
  - A dashboard to track where recipes are uploaded for

-Navigation between pages is provided by a standard and intuitive navbar.
+Navigation between these pages is provided by a standard intuitive navbar, additional anchor links are provided on strategic pages to assist navigation.

 ##### **Interface Design**
-The intention was to maintain a clean and consistent interface design, re-using elements and page styles wherever possible.
+The intention was to provide a relatively simple app which maintains a clean and consistent interface design, re-using elements and page styles wherever possible to benefit from the users learned behaviour.
+Button colours provide visual cues to their role.
  - The Recipes page and Manage Recipes page are virtually identical aside from the search and filter elements being removed for managing recipes.

 ![Interface Design](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/interface-1.jpg)